2 Minutes of Fame

-2 Minutes of Fame is a 2020 American drama-comedy film directed by Leslie Small and starring Jay Pharoah and Katt Williams.
+2 Minutes of Fame is a 2020 American comedy film directed by Leslie Small and starring Jay Pharoah and Katt Williams.

 Plot

 2 Minutes of Fame is about an aspiring stand-up comedian who becomes a viral online sensation.
 He moves to Los Angeles hoping to become a film star and have a movie career.
 He has a wife who watches him follow his dream while taking care of his house and children.